Yifeng-He/Distracted-Driver-Detection-with-Deep-Learning/README.md

 We split the data into two sets: training set containing 20,924 images, and validation set containing 1500 images (e.g., 150 images for each class).

+# Method 1: train a small Convolutional Neural Network (CNN) from the scatch

+Method 1 is implemented in distracted_driver_detection_with_small_CNN.py.
+The small CNN consists of 3 convolutional layers with filter size of 3*3, each of which is followed by a max-pooling layer with pool isize of 2*2, and 2 fully connected layers.